fallos1/initial_d_vis/README.md

 <h1>Initial D Visualisation</h1>
 This is a visualisation about the anime Initial D using D3.js and React.
-Works well on desktop in portrait and landscope orientation.
+Works well on desktop in portrait and landscape orientation.
 Mobile support is a work in progress.

 <h2>Demo</h2>
-<a href = "https://initial-d-vis.herokuapp.com/">Click here for demo hosted on heroku. </a>
+<a href = "initialdvis-production.up.railway.app/">Click here for demo hosted on railway. </a>
 <h2> Build instructions (Docker)</h2>

 Download/clone files and run